micnncim/conference-proposals/draft/2019-10-07-golangconf.md

 - The difference of REST and gRPC
 - Which/How should we develop?
-- Commonize the same process in gRPC
+- Commonize the same processes in gRPC
 - The best practices, tips and tricks

 ### 4. Monorepo with microservices (15min)